conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 ### Scoping

-Interceptor scoping lets you **define affected Kafka clients** (ultimately resolved as Service Accounts).
+Interceptor scoping lets you **define affected Kafka clients** (ultimately resolved as service accounts).

 There are four targeting scopes: